Skyline Drive is one of the highest roads of Utah

 The road is 155 km (96.5 miles) long, running north-south from Tucker, on U.S. 6, to Salina Creek Road, to the east of Salina.
 The elevation of this scenic drive ranges from 9,000 to 10,897 feet (3,321m), which is the highest point.
 Keep your eye on the road, though, as you traverse 10,000-foot-high ridges barely wider than the road itself.

 It was built in the 1930s by the Civilian Conservation Corps and runs along the western ridgeline of the Wasatch Plateau.
 Sections of the road have been in place since the 1880s, and the mountains traversed by the road were used heavily by settlers.

-Is Skyline Drive Scenic Backway paved?
+Is Skyline Drive Utah paved?

-Is Skyline Drive Scenic Backway open?
+Is Skyline Drive open in Utah?

-Located within Manti-La Sal National Forest, this dirt road that runs along the western ridgeline of the Wasatch Plateau meanders its way along the Wasatch Plateau in Central Utah.
-With its altitude, it is impassable even by four wheel drive due to snow during all but a few summer and fall months of the year and can become impassable during summer storms.
+Tucked away within Manti-La Sal National Forest, the road tops out by High Top, a high mountain pass at an elevation of 3,321m (10,897ft) above sea level.
+With its altitude, it is impassable even by four-wheel drive due to snow during all but a few summer and fall months of the year and can become impassable during summer storms.
 It is accessible July through September.

 How long does it take to drive Skyline Drive in Utah?